PlumpMath/work-placement-report/README.md

 work-placement-report
 =====================

-Illustration skectch of how deep you can refine typesetting with LaTeX
+Illustration sketch of how you can refine typesetting with LaTeX